 The pride of this wonderful little place called Louisbourg is obviously the historical fortress.
 I don't think that anyone would disagree!

 However, the town has other things to offer the traveller as well.
 This is what this page is all about......what else you must see and experience!

 The Fortress is Number 1 BUT there are at least 6 others....

-This Lighthouse was the first lighthouse in Canada and the second in North America.
+This lighthouse was the first lighthouse in Canada and the second in North America.
 It stands at the entrance to the harbour where you will have a great view of the fortress.
 This is an 8.5 km (5.3mi) return hiking trail that will treat you to awesome views along the coast.

 The original lighthouse was erected in 1734 by the French.
 The ruins are still visible today.
 The present one dates from 1924.

 To get to the lighthouse, take Havenside Road located after the Visitor Information Office and continue about 3.5 km to Lighthouse Point.
-A hiking trail starts at Lighthouse point and continues along the coast.
+The hiking trail starts at Lighthouse point and continues along the coast.